-- 5.5.1 There is a fire evacuation plan for each high-risk residential building with specific details of what residents should take in the event of a fire.
-This information is contained in a Fire Action Notice, which are displayed in communal areas of each high-risk building. - 5.5.2 All Ongo Homes buildings are designed to keep residents safe.
+There is a fire evacuation plan for each high-risk residential building with specific details of what action residents should take in the event of a fire.
+This information is contained in a Fire Action Notice, which is displayed in communal areas of each high-risk building and is also provided to each resident at sign-up.

+- 5.5.1 All Ongo Homes buildings are designed to keep residents safe.
 Buildings are compartmented, which means they are built in such a way to contain fire in a single room or multiple rooms.
-This limits the spread of fire, smoke and flue gases. - 5.5.3 Our building evacuation plan is "Simultaneous Evacuation", meaning that all residents must leave the building and go to the assembly point for the building in the case of an emergency. - 5.5.4 Any residents required to evacuate their homes should go to the next place of safety.
-This means moving away from the building to a place of safety from a fire or any falling debris. - 5.5.5 Where residents are required to evacuate their home: - They must go to the safest and closest exit and / or stairway - They must close any fire doors behind them where possible - The must never use a lift to exit during a fire alarm activation - Once outside the building, residents must move away from the building and go to the nearest safest place.
-This means away from the building, not obstructing access to the fire and / or other emergency services

-Residents must not re-enter the building until advised it is safe to do so
+This limits the spread of fire, smoke and flue gases. - 5.5.2 Our building evacuation plan for the high risk buildings is "Simultaneous Evacuation", meaning that if the fire alarm activates all residents must leave the building and go to the assembly point for the building in the case of an emergency.
+They should attend the assembly point as a place of safety away from the building. - 5.5.3 Where residents are required to evacuate their home: - They must go to the safest and closest exit and / or stairway - They must close any fire doors behind them where possible - The must never use a lift to exit during a fire alarm activation - Once outside the building, residents must move away from the building and go to the nearest safest place.
+This means away from the building, not obstructing access to the fire and / or other emergency services - Residents must not re-enter the building until advised it is safe to do so